g41nxe/11ty-matthew-freed-pottery-web/src/views/collections.md

   title: Featured Items
   texts:
   - Handcrafted pottery.
 Are you looking for that one of a kind coffee mug?
-  - I'll be right there...I am offering free local delivery for orders greater than
+  - I'll be right there!
+I am offering free local delivery for orders greater than
     $150 (within 30 km)
 custom_seo_settings: true
 author: Matthew Freed